calmmage/botspot/examples/components_examples/chat_binder_demo/README.md

 ## Features

 - Bind a chat to a user with an optional key
-- Unbind a chat from a user
+- Unbind a chat from a user with proper validation
+- Check binding status of the current chat
 - List all chats bound to a user
 - Get a specific bound chat by key
 - Echo messages to all bound chats (practical demo feature)